Site logo

 Nonetheless, they require quality protein for their stamina.
 Moreover, they depend on a balanced diet of quality grass, hay, and grains for optimal performance.

-Ideally, provide your Turkoman or Akhal Teke with 2% of their body weight worth of quality hay or grass.
+Ideally, provide your Turkoman or Akhal Teke with 2% of their body weight in high-quality hay or grass.

 This translates to 20 pounds of hay for a 1,000-pound horse, or $4 worth of hay, assuming $10 for a 50-pound bale.
 Grain requirements vary.
 But about half the hay budget is sufficient.